unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial7.md

 referenceMesh.transform((p : Point[_3D]) => p + defField(p))
 ```

-More conveniently, we can visualize the sampled meshes by building again a ```StatisticalMeshModel```,
+More conveniently, we can visualize the sampled meshes by building again a Point Distribution Model:
 ```scala mdoc:silent
 val pdm = PointDistributionModel3D(referenceMesh, lowRankGP)
 ```
-which we can directly visualize
+This model can be visualized directly in ScalismoUI.
 ```scala mdoc:silent
 val pdmView = ui.show(modelGroup, pdm, "group")
 ```